 Donor Funded Scholarships and Bursaries

-The donor-funded scholarships and bursaries are generously funded by our donor community, which consist of our alumni, friends, and industry partners.
-They offer a financial lifeline to those who need it most.
+Donor-funded scholarships and bursaries are generously funded by our donor community, which consist of our alumni, friends and industry partners.
+They are designed to alleviate financial pressures of studying at university and help support our students progress, whether that is buying a new laptop or covering a field trip.
+They also open the door to additional networking, mentoring, support and guidance.
 Securing a scholarship is not only a non-repayable award for our students, but a moment of recognition and a vote of confidence that we believe in their ability and potential.

 'I'd like to say a massive heartfelt thanks to the Gittins scholarship for their continued support and recognition as a male student Mental Health Nurse.
 The additional funding has helped us spend some very important quality time together as a family this year, and those memories are priceless!" – Lee Taylor, Gittins Family Charitable Trust (Nursing) Scholar